scottaw66/AstroNova/README.md

 ## Usage

-astro-build runs any time you open a local project, automatically lints all open .astro files, then reports errors and warnings in Nova's **Issues** sidebar and the editor gutter:
+AstroNova runs any time you open a local project, automatically lints all open .astro files, then reports errors and warnings in Nova's **Issues** sidebar and the editor gutter:

 ![](https://nova.app/images/en/dark/tools/sidebars.png)